duderstadt-lab/mars-docs/examples/flow-Magnetic-Tweezers.md

 #### Quick summary

 Topoisomerases mediate DNA topology during different processes, like DNA replication and transcription, and are important to compact DNA.
 DNA gyrase from *E. coli* is an example of such a topoisomerase.
 In this example, the interaction between gyrase and DNA is studied using a flow magnetic tweezers set-up (a combination of magnetic tweezers and a flow stretching assay).
-The huge dataset is analyzed using MARS highlighting its ability to sort and store tracking information, parameters, and filtering tags in a highly reproducible manner.
+The huge dataset is analyzed using Mars highlighting its ability to sort and store tracking information, parameters, and filtering tags in a highly reproducible manner.

-The example gives an overview of how a real data set would be analyzed with MARS starting from tracking single molecules, sorting the traces by calculated features, over to producing a final publishable plot.
+The example gives an overview of how a real data set would be analyzed with Mars starting from tracking single molecules, sorting the traces by calculated features, over to producing a final publishable plot.
 Next to this, the scripting feature in Fiji is used to calculate parameters in an automated fashion.

 #### <a name="reference"></a>Table of contents